How to Make Climate Change Matter

 (Because, the average investor will get about 10% return, if you invested $ 3.49 trill per year with 10% return compounded yearly, investing an additional 1.4% ($50 bil) per year)

 And, that’s in today’s dollars.
-By 2100 $20 quadrillion would probably be $400 quadrillion or higher.
+By 2100 $20 quadrillion would translate with inflation to $400 quadrillion.
 (Think a million dollars in 1940 is now worth about 20 million dollars)

-So, you’re asking world investors (all of us, since we all rely on money) to give up $400 quadrillion dollars to help save billions of people hardship of moving away from flood zones for the next 80 years.
+So, you’re asking world investors (including all of us, since we all rely on their investments and money) to give up $400 quadrillion dollars to help save billions of people hardship of moving away from flood zones for the next 80 years.

 Heck, I’d be ecstatic with even $100,000 extra a year.